Jessica Morrison: International representative rowing

 At the Tokyo Olympics in 2021 Morrison and McIntyre won their heat in the pair and two hours later backed-up in the four with Rosie Popa and Lucy Stephan to hold out a fast finishing Irish crew for another heat victory, setting a new Olympic best time in the process.
 Four days later in the final of the coxless four they led from the start, were challenged hard to the finish by the Dutch crew but took the gold in another Olympic best time.
 Two days rowing at the Olympic regatta were lost due to bad weather and in the reshuffled schedule Morrison and McIntyre's semi-final in the pair started less than two hours after the medal ceremony for the four.
 The girls were challenged in the semi and although they finished less a second behind the winning Greek pair, they were in fourth place and missed the cut of the A final.
 Morrison and McIntyre won the petite final the next day for an overall seventh place in the coxless pair at the Olympic regatta.

 At the Henley Royal Regatta in 2022 Morrison teamed up with American Meghan Musnicki and went through to win the final of the Hambleden Pairs Challenge Cup over the British crew racing as Leander.

+In March 2023 she was again selected with McIntyre in the Australian senior women's sweep-oar squad for the 2023 international season.
+At the Rowing World Cup II in Varese, Italy Morrison and McIntyre raced as Australia's 2- entrant.
+They dominated the field in the A final and won the gold medal.
+They backed up that performance three weeks later at the WRC III in Lucerne, winning their heat and semi-final and comfortably taking gold in the W2- final.
+Morrison and McIntyre contested the Australian women's pair at the 2023 World Rowing Championships in Belgrade, Serbia where they won their heat and semi-final at which point they qualified the boat for the 2024 Paris Olympics.
+In the A final they were headed by the Dutch pair of Clevering and Meester off the start and that position remained unchanged throughout the race.
+They had to settle for the silver medal and a second place world ranking from the regatta.